Introduction to HACCP

 More in this section

 Safer food, better business (SFBB) is an innovative and practical approach to food safety management.
-It has been developed to help small businesses put in place food safety management procedures and comply with food hygiene regulations.
+It helps small businesses with food safety management procedures and food hygiene regulations.

 HACCP is an internationally recognised way of managing food safety and protecting consumers.
 All food business operators except farmers and growers are required by EU food hygiene legislation, to implement and maintain hygiene procedures based on HACCP principles.